Recipe: Veggie Bash Breakfast Hash

 - Preheat oven to 375°F.

-- Bring large saucepan/pot to high heat.
+- Bring a large saucepan/pot to high heat.
 Add pancetta and cook until slightly crispy, ~ 8 minutes.

-- Stir in cauliflower rice, and mushrooms and drizzle with 1 tbsp olive oil.
+- Stir in cauliflower rice and mushrooms, and drizzle with 1 Tbsp olive oil.
 Cook for another 5 minutes.

 - Remove from oven and top with chopped chives.
 Add salt and pepper to taste.
 Options: sprinkle with your favorite cheese or nutritional yeast.